 - Removing wind turbine noise from the nuisance provisions of the PHW Act addresses an overlap with these provisions.

 - The Environment Protection Act 2017 (as amended) commenced on 1 July 2021.
 Amendments to the Public Health and Wellbeing Act 2008 commenced from the same date.

 - Further reforms to regulations under the Environment Protection Act will be subject to public consultation in late 2020 and are also intended to commence soon after 1 July 2021.

 - Further changes to establish EPA as the single regulator for wind farm noise will be implemented through changes to Victoria’s planning system.

 - In the first instance, concerns should be raised with the wind farm operator, who should address the concern in accordance with their complaints management policy.

-- If concerns aren’t resolved satisfactorily by the wind farm operator, they can be raised with the local council or EPA.
+- If concerns aren’t resolved satisfactorily by the wind farm operator, they can be raised with the EPA.

-- Concerns can also be raised with the National Wind Farm Commissioner.
+- Concerns can also be raised with the local council or the Australian Energy Infrastructure Commissioner (formerly the National Wind Farm Commissioner).